-This logic is why you find so many "low-fat" foods at the grocery store and why these are considered to be "weight management" type of foods.
+This logic is why you find so many “low-fat” foods at the grocery store and why these are considered to be “weight management” types of foods.

 This is also why certain foods high in fat (such as fatty meats, butter, oils, etc.) are said to be “unhealthy”.

-The other idea is that weight gain is primarily caused to the consumption of carbohydrates (sugars, breads, pastas, etc.)
+The other idea is that weight gain is primarily caused by the consumption of carbohydrates (sugars, bread, pasta, etc.).

 Consumption of these foods will cause weight gain due to hormone imbalances (primarily insulin resistance).

-This logic has lead to the explosion of low carb diets, low carb foods and low carb marketing that we see all over.
+This logic has led to the explosion of low-carb diets, low-carb foods, and low-carb marketing that we see all over.

 Are either 100% true?

-It turns out that SOME fat is actually harmful (refined and processed oils), probably because it potentiates low grade inflammation.
+It turns out that SOME fat is actually harmful (3) (refined and processed oils), probably because it potentiates low-grade inflammation.

 The same is true with carbs.

-Some carbohydrates, like rapidly absorbed sugars in energy drinks and sodas, are probably harmful because they are powerful stimulators of a hormone known as insulin.
+Some carbohydrates, like rapidly absorbed sugars in energy drinks and sodas, are probably harmful because they are powerful stimulators of a hormone known as insulin (4).

 So how do fat blockers and carb blockers fit in here?

-If you subscribe to the theories above then if you can reduce the amount of carbs or fats that you absorb then you will eventually lose weight.
+If you subscribe to the theories above then if you can reduce the number of carbs or fats that you absorb then you will eventually lose weight.

 Is that really true?

-It is true that some studies show that these supplements and medications may be effective, but it doesn't meant that you should use them or that there aren't better options available to you.
+It is true that some studies show that these supplements and medications may be effective, but it doesn’t mean that you should use them or that there aren’t better options available to you.